 In order to create a strategic group of supporter the landlords of Swat were allowed to keep their large vehicles without payment of custom duties.
 There are some 22,000 of such luxury vehicles.
 The presences of these vehicles were prominent in almost all of Sufi Muhammad’s gatherings till 2009.
 Was he supported by the rich landlords to evade taxes?

-In 1994 Sufi Mohammad launched the TNSM demanding the introduction of Shariah.
-He was treated with kid gloves by the government and the political government was persuaded to negotiate with him.
-His intentions can be judged from the fact that he was kept in the Dir Scout mess in Chakdara, after more than 40 persons were killed in a shootout between the workers of the TNSM and security services on 6th Nov, 1994.
-He refused to negotiate unless a photograph of the father of the nation Mr. Jinnah was first removed from the room.

-Due to the pressure of the various lobbies within the government and the vested interest who did not want the introduction of the normal law of the land, the government appeased Sufi Mohammad by introducing the PATA (Nifaz e Nizame Shariah) Regulation 1994.
+In 1994 Sufi Mohammad had launched the TNSM demanding the introduction of Shariah.
+He was treated with kid gloves by the government, which negotiated with him even though more than 40 persons were killed in a shootout between the workers of the TNSM and security services on 6 November 1994.
+Due to the pressure of the various lobbies within the government and the vested interests who did not want the introduction of the normal law of the land, the government appeased Sufi Mohammad by introducing the PATA (Nifaz e Nizame Shariah) Regulation 1994.
 Since this regulation was procedural, the TNSM was dissatisfied.

-In 1999 the government again surrendered to the TNSM pressure after it led another agitation against the government.
+In 1999 the government again surrendered to TNSM pressure after the latter led another agitation against the government.
 The government issued another ineffective version of Shariah the Nifaz e Adl Regulation 1999.
 This was again procedural in Swat and did not bring any substantial change.
 Although the government and Sufi Mohammad were playing a cat and mouse game, the delay in the dispensation of justice by the courts had become a point of serious concern for the residents of Swat whose cases kept on being delayed.
 The seriousness of the issue and desire for quick and expeditious justice by the households in Swat came out very clearly in the survey.
 78% of respondents felt that many people joined the militants to have their grievances addressed, (Annex-1, Fig 32).
 This indeed is a serious indictment of the government.

-However a question that arises is whether the militants are really serious in bringing about change in the laws.
-In order to buy traction for their Islamic rhetoric amongst the people it is essential for militants to demand the imposition of Shariah law.
+However, were militants really serious about bringing about change in the law?
+In order to gain traction for their Islamic rhetoric amongst the people it is essential for militants to demand the imposition of Shariah law.
 However the militants are wise enough to realize that they would not be permitted to have a law of their desire since the nub of the matter is that the religious elements would like to become judges themselves for the dispensation of Shariah.
 Apparently, it is not as much a matter of imposition of Shariah but to use its slogan for creating an economic niche.
 That would result creating in jobs for religious scholars.

 CHAPTER 6